 ScraperAPI sits between "raw proxy provider" and "full scraping platform."
 You send an HTTP request, they handle proxy rotation, JavaScript rendering, CAPTCHA solving, and header management.
 DataPipeline endpoints let you schedule recurring scraping jobs without managing cron or infrastructure.

-Pricing: Starts at $49/month for 10,000 API credits.
+Pricing: Starter plan at $29/month; Scale at $199/month.
 Simple pages consume 1 credit; requests with geo-targeting, JavaScript rendering, or premium proxies can consume 5 to 25 credits each.
 The math gets harder to predict as you add parameters.

 Where it falls short: ScraperAPI returns raw HTML.
 You still need to write parsing logic to extract structured data.
 There's no markdown output, no AI-driven extraction, no agent capability.
 It's a very good proxy + renderer, and that's the boundary.